 We've got that covered too.
 There are many variables to consider when looking at the total cost of ownership (TCO) of your safety program.
-Reducing lost devices and IT resources is just the beginning of how connected safety solutions cut costs and provide long-term value for companies using single-gas detectors.
+Reducing lost devices and false alarms is just the beginning of how connected safety solutions cut costs and provide long-term value for companies using single-gas detectors.

 WHAT WE'RE GOING TO COVER

 The current state of single-gas detection3

 What is connected safety?4

-Why use connected safety for single-gas detection?4
+Why use connected safety for single-gas detection? $\ldots 4$

 Streamline incident response5

 Enable proactive safety5

-Improve compliance5
+Improve compliance

-What factors contribute to connected safety TCO? \dots 6
+What factors contribute to connected safety TCO? $\dots 6$

 Reduce false alarms6

 Minimize IT resources

 Fewer lost devices7

-Increase lifespan7
+Increase lifespan

 How does connected safety contribute to

 sustainability goals?8

 THE CURRENT STATE OF SINGLE-GAS DETECTION

 Traditional single-gas detection solutions are hardware-driven.
-Specifically, personal gas monitor alarms only notify the device wearer that they have encountered a hazardous atmosphere, neglecting the crucial aspect of alerting others.
-This can pose a significant risk, particularly if the worker is unconscious or injured.
+Specifically, personal gas monitor alarms only notify the device wearer that they have encountered a hazardous atmosphere.
 Safety managers also need to conduct manual assessments across a worksite to identify problem areas, inspect infrastructure and gather gas exposure testimony from employees.
 However, this approach can result in oversights - leading to gas detection risks and gaps in workplace safety.

 For example, by only relying on local sensor readings and workers reporting that information, you may miss a developing pattern of hazardous gas readings.
 For first-generation gas detection systems that do collect data, it's often inaccessible until the device is docked - with no real-time visibility of atmospheric conditions or worker safety.

 SURVEY SAID: WHAT SAFETY AND OPERATIONAL MANAGERS ARE SAYING

 In a survey of 100 HSE managers in North America1, the most frequently measured gases reported were H_2S , CO, O_2 and combustible gases (LEL).

-2/3 20% employed only use detectors data if alarm or incident While over 2/3 of respondents employed single-gas detectors that generate data, most used the information for routine internal or external reporting 20% said they only use the data when there is an alarm or incident.
+employed detectors 20% only use data if alarm or incident While over 2/3 of respondents employed single-gas detectors that generate data, most used the information for routine internal or external reporting 20% said they only use the data when there is an alarm or incident.
 "Main focus is using data collected for emission reporting to state and federal agencies." "{Data} is only received if there is an incident.
 It stays on the monitor.
 If there is a leak, they will pull the data and only in the event of an incident." - HSE Managers, Priority Metrics Group, 2022